 |This picture shows the insert painted and was taken last year, just before the floors were refinished.
 In case you're wondering about the white plate covers?
 They were put up to hide the electrical boxes while I pondered new sconces!|

-Finally, a year or so after unsuccessfully searching for new doors to fit the opening that I also felt were worth the price, I decided to just paint the stupid "brass" and eventually found the perfect (lasting) product, which I will share with everyone in a Tuesday Tip!
+I had planned to change out the glass doors, but after unsuccessfully searching for new doors to fit the opening that I also felt were worth the cost, I decided to just paint the stupid "brass" and eventually found the perfect (lasting) product, which I will share with everyone in a Tuesday Tip!

 |When the original mantel was removed, the wallpaper started ripping, so it had to go. |